nutanix-japan/nai-llm/docs/infra/infra_nkp.md

     DeployNKP --> DeployNai : Next section
 ```

+!!! warning "Deploying NKP Cluster"

+    This lab will focus on deploying NKP to host NAI workloads.
+However, the steps can also be used deploy a custom NKP deployment if that's the aim.

+    Consider using [NKP The Hard Way](../appendix/infra_nkp_hard_way.md) section to create a customized version of your NKP cluster.

+    Once you have determined the resource requirements for a custom NKP deployment, modify the environment variables and values in the ``.env`` file to suit your resource needs for your NKP cluster.

 ## NKP High Level Cluster Design

 The ``nkpdev`` cluster will be hosting the LLM model serving endpoints and AI application stack.
 This cluster and will require a dedicated GPU node pool.